The EMBA Admissions Team’s Top Tips for Applicants

 Advice for putting together your best application, from resume to recommendation and beyond.

-Last month, we welcomed the MBA for Executives Class of 2024, which means it’s time to start our next application cycle.
+Last month, we welcomed the MBA for Executives Class of 2025, which means it’s time to start our next application cycle.
+The application for the MBA for Executives Class of 2026 launched last week, and we are looking forward to getting to know you.
 Here’s some advice from our team to consider as you start your application.

-Your resume is a great place to start your application and showcase your skills and work experience to the Admissions Committee.
+Your resume is a great place to start your application and showcase your skills and work experience to the admissions committee.
 Plan to keep your resume to one or two pages.
-It is important to provide your professional history and trajectory, but keep this part of your application succinct.
+It’s important to provide your professional history and trajectory, but keep this part of your application succinct.
 Use your resume to tell us about yourself; feel free to briefly include other experience (volunteer work, committees, or activities) that shape who you are on a more personal level.
-Be sure to proofread and use spell check before you submit!
+Be sure to proofread and use spell-check before you submit!

 Each year, through art and science, we build a dynamic and diverse class.
-We carefully consider each candidate as an individual while also thinking about how they will contribute to the cohort as a whole.
+We carefully consider each candidate as an individual while also thinking about how they will contribute to the cohort on the whole.
 As you develop your application, be sure to focus on the unique voice and perspective you bring to the cohort based on your leadership experience, functional roles, career trajectory, academic exposure, management style, personal values, interests, and background.
-It is important to express who you are to the admissions committee—communicating both how the program would positively impact you and how you would impact your potential classmates.
+It’s important to express who you are to the admissions committee—communicating both how the program would positively impact you and how you would impact your potential classmates.

 —Emily Whitehouse, Associate Director of Admissions